iterative/dvc.org/static/docs/commands-reference/move.md

 named by the `dst` operand.
 It also renames and updates the corresponding DVC file.
 In general it behaves the same way as `mv src dst`, but takes care of a DVC file.

+If destination path already exists and is a directory, source file or directory is moved unchanged into this folder along with the corresponding DVC file.

 Let's imagine the following scenario: